cryptomcgrath/sensorpush-bleak/README.md

 # pysensorpush-bleak

-Python library which uses gatttool to read temperature data from a Sensorpush HT.w temperature sensor.
+Python library which uses bleak to read temperature data from a Sensorpush HT.w temperature sensor.

 1. Find the mac address of your sensor:<br>
 ```